gofr-dev/gofr/docs/advanced-guide/using-publisher-subscriber/page.md

 ```

 `Subscribe` method of GoFr App will continuously read a message from the configured `PUBSUB_BACKEND` which
 can be either `KAFKA` or `GOOGLE` as of now.
-These can be configured in your configs folder under `.env`
+These can be configured in the configs folder under `.env`

 > The returned error determines which messages are to be committed and which ones are to be consumed again.